 Don’t negotiate blind.
 Get market visibility with the Freightos Baltic Index.Register for free

-Key factors to consider when negotiating your annual freight tenders
+Key factors to consider when negotiating your freight contract

 As an importer, there are a few important factors to consider during an annual freight tender process: